 Frequently Asked Questions

 All parties that gained at least one seat in parliament are included in the dataset.
-For Central and Eastern Europe, this threshold is two seats.
+For Central and Eastern Europe as well as South and Middle America, this threshold is two seats.
+For presidential elections in South and Middle America we only collect manifestos of candidates who won at least 5% of votes in the first round.
 However, exemptions do exist.
 In some cases not all parties with one or two seats respectively are included, this is for example the case with the UK, where only the major parties have been coded in the past.
 In other cases we have included parties with no seats at all.
 This usually happens for example when a party used to be very important (e.g. it was part of the government in the previous legislative term) and suddenly lost all its seats.
 In general, we are interested in collecting all sorts of electoral manifestos.
 If there is a manifesto you are interested in, feel free to share it with us.

 We currently only cover the countries already included in our datasets.
 Occasionally we add new countries to the dataset.
-In general, we mostly only add democratic countries.
-We will very probably add some South American countries during the next few years, but cannot give an exact time line for that.
+In general, we only add democratic countries.

 If you are interested in a recent election not yet covered, we are most likely currently collecting the data.
-Please, check this webpage frequently, as we update the dataset about two times a year (mostly in summer and winter).
+We update the dataset once a year (mostly in late spring).
+You can either check the website or create an account on our website to receive an email when the new update is out.

-We only collect the data for manifestos of parties that won at least one seat (in Central and Eastern Europe two seats) in a respective national election.
+We only collect the data for manifestos of parties that won at least one seat (in Central and Eastern Europe and South and Middle America two seats) in a respective national election to the lower house.
+For presidential elections in South and Middle America we only collect manifestos of candidates who won at least 5% of votes in the first round.
 We do not collect data on extra-parliamentary, regional or local parties.
 However, if you need this data and would like to code the manifestos yourself, we are happy to support you.
 In this case, please contact us.
+Please also check the Euromanifesto Project and the Regional Manifesto Project.

 Not all parties issue an ideal type of election manifesto.
 In the cases where no manifesto was available we used substitutes or estimates.
 You can find the relevant information on document type under the variable ‘progtype’ in the dataset.